pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'pivotal/platform-automation', 'apply-director-changes' %}

 ### assign-stemcell
 `assign-stemcell` assigns a stemcell to a provided product.
+For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.

 {% code_snippet 'pivotal/platform-automation', 'assign-stemcell' %}